 - An offender under age 17 or over age 23 is not eligible for HYTA.

 - HYTA is not guaranteed and may be rejected by the judge.

 - HYTA is not available for traffic violations or drunk driving.

-- HYTA may include jail, probation, counseling, and restitution to any victims.
+- HYTA may include probation, jail, probation, restitution and counseling.